datajoint-company/datajoint-utilities/datajoint_utilities/cmdline/README.md

   -e KEY=VAL, --env KEY=VAL
                         specify a single environment variable to use (default: None) -g [ENV1,ENV2 ENV3 ...], --env-os [ENV1,ENV2 ENV3 ...]
-                        a comma-separated or space separated list of global environment variables to try and retrieve from `os.environ` (default: None) --write-mode STR      file open mode for the written target file (default: w) --delim STR           replacement character delimiter (default: %) --rdelim STR          closing/right replacement character delimiter, uses left if missing (default: None) --chmod STR           file permissions code (default: None) --allow-empty         allow empty variables to be stored in the pool of variables and set empty values when writing to target files (default: False)
+                        a comma-separated or space separated list of global environment variables to try and retrieve from `os.environ` (default: None) --write-mode STR      file open mode for the written target file (default: w) --delim STR           replacement character delimiter (default: %) --rdelim STR          closing/right replacement character delimiter, uses left if missing (default: None)
+  --chmod STR           file permissions code (default: None) --allow-empty         allow empty variables to be stored in the pool of variables and set
+                        empty values when writing to target files (default: False) --none-val STR        The value to use if the replacement is 'None' in python.
+Defaults to an empty string (default: )

 file path arguments:
   All file paths must be an absolute path and not a file name.